Solicitors Specialising in Medical Negligence Compensation Claims

 However the appalling abuse and unnecessary deaths of the elderly in some of the UK’s care homes and hospitals is finally entering public consciousness as a result of the harrowing reports seen in the media in recent years.

 Bringing a compensation claim against a care home or nursing home is important – it adds to the pressure on those care homes and nursing homes who are failing our elderly to a truly shocking extent.
+Making a successful claim against the nursing home concerned for neglect can help in part to restore a resident’s dignity and their confidence in the nursing home system.
 Remember, however, young you are, you may well end up in a care home yourself one day.

 Don’t delay making your claim

 Please be aware that strict time limitation periods apply to all medical compensation claims.
-So don’t delay getting in touch with a solicitor specialising in medical negligence cases – or you risk losing the compensation to which you are entitled.
+So don’t delay getting in touch with 1 of our specialist medical negligence solicitors – or you risk losing the compensation to which you are entitled.